 2. The InterSpiritual Meditation (ISM) Course

-This eight-module online course includes weekly 90 minute live ZOOM call, led by Ed Bastian and mentors.
+This eight-module online course includes weekly 90-minute live ZOOM calls led by Ed Bastian and mentors.
 These include guided meditation, teaching, Q/A and breakout group discussions.
 Candidates for mentor training certification are required to participate in each of the eight-week course sessions.

 In this course, a prospective mentor will use our Styles Profile Instrument, custom search engine, journal worksheets and community practice circles to (1) learn how each of the seven steps are defined in diverse spiritual and secular traditions, and (2) refining their practice of each of the seven steps.
 In so doing, they will create their own InterSpiritual Meditation Mandala that summarizes their learning and practice.

 This course begins by completing the Spiritual Styles Instrument.
 This instrument helps each student to harness their archetypal styles in order refine their personal approach to each of the seven steps based on the wisdom of their chosen spiritual and secular sources and their own life experience.
 They will learn to practice the seven-step InterSpiritual Meditation to cultivate health, happiness, gratitude, transformation, love, mindfulness, wisdom and service to others.

 Capstone Paper: Those who wish to qualify for the mentor training program will need to attend the weekly online course teleconferences, and complete a capstone paper or project.
 This paper or projects will summarize the wisdom gained from at least three spiritual/secular sources for each step, summarize at least three spiritual styles they have harnessed and balanced, and summarize the contemplative practice they have developed for each of the seven steps.